siddhi-io/siddhi/docs/api/latest.md

 select symbol, sum(price) as sumPrice insert into OutputStream;
 ```
-<p style="word-wrap: break-word">This window sends the arriving events directly to the output letting the <code>sumPrice</code> to increase gradually and on after every 10 events it clears the window as a batch resetting the <code>sumPrice</code> to zero.</p>
+<p style="word-wrap: break-word">This window sends the arriving events directly to the output letting the <code>sumPrice</code> to increase gradually, after every 10 events it clears the window as a batch and resets the <code>sumPrice</code> to zero.</p>

 <span id="example-3" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">EXAMPLE 3</span>
 ```